Gen-Z is changing the world of fashion, and identifying the environmentally harmful consequences of the Fashion world.

 While huge clothing corporations make millions.
 Gen-Z would rather spend their money on a small business such as independent vintage shops.

 The fashion industry is the most harmful factor which is poisoning our planet, with Gen-Z being aware of this, there is a consensus that we would be left with this planet.
 We have to take part in sustaining the environment we live in.
 With this, the use of shopping at second-hand stores has peaked.
 As they acknowledge that fact that many fashion brands have exploited this planet and its recourses.

 The undisputed impact of Thrifting:

 With Gen-Z taking the firm stance of rejecting high street brand and environmentally harmful brands.
 It’s forcing companies to be more mindful of the world we live in today.
 By doing so fashion conglomerates have to be environmentally conscious to simply survive.

 Thrifting and Charity shopping may be a huge help for the environment but it has a negative impact socially, on certain groups in our societies.
-Charity shops have low prices for one reason.
-Which is to give marginalised groups in society a chance to buy clothing items Which they cant afford.
-But with the huge surge in charity and vintage shoppers.
-It’s meant that prices have increased due to the demand.
-With the gentrification of the charity shop’s it alienates people who once could afford clothing from such stores.
+Charity shops have low prices for one reason - to give marginalised groups in society a chance to buy clothing items they cant afford.
+But with the huge surge in charity and vintage shoppers prices have increased due to the demand.
+With the gentrification of the charity shop it alienates people who once could afford clothing from such stores.